-Objectives Ple Pe inc What is a measure of success? lease use quantitative (Key erformance) and qualitative adicators, and link them to a point in time Which is the data source and methodology used [project data, study,] Who is responsible for monitoring and providing the data / information When will it be collected?
-Baseline and target SR RIA updates Association report Association rec fumber of policy ecommendations issued by anded projects Projects reports CINEA cation and org otal number of events rganised by funded projects Projects reports / Horizon EU dashboard EC / CINEA / funded projects n/a the potent ial of new the umber of events organised by a Association Association report Association further sup umber of events organized by apporting platforms Public information Supporting platforms Contribute education umber of professionals ained in funded projects Project results analysis EC / CINEA / funded projects n/a about the new mobility pro umber of training materials rovided by funded projects Project results analysis EC / CINEA / funded projects and logist pu - fumber of members of the ablic reached by funded rojects Project results analysis EC / CINEA / funded projects
+Objectives What is a measure of success?
+Please use quantitative (Key Performance) and qualitative indicators, and link them to a point in time Which is the data source and methodology used [project data, study, ] Who is responsible for monitoring and providing the data / information When will it be collected?
+Baseline and target Contribute to the education of future workers and the public about the new mobility and logistics usage Number of professionals trained in funded projects Project results analysis EC / CINEA / funded projects n/a Number of training materials provided by funded projects Project results analysis EC / CINEA / funded projects Number of members of the public reached by funded projects Projects results analysis EC / CINEA / funded projects /